Thank you for reading our post, please rate this article at the end.

 The smaller RVs are much more compact and look like vans in many ways.
 Most sit on a Mercedes chassis and are increasingly becoming popular.

-Generally, their length varies, but it’s usually between 24 to 26 feet.
+Generally, their length varies, but it’s usually between 24 and 26 feet.
 They’re powered by diesel engines, a perk regarding fuel efficiency.

 Recommendation for Winnebago Full-Size Used Class C RV (Navion)